 This textbook provides a practical introduction to agent-based modeling using NetLogo based on 15 years of teaching this methodology to students in the life and social sciences.
 Agent-based modeling is increasingly used by social and life scientists in their research and teaching.
 Agent-based modeling is discussed in this book as a research tool in tandem with other methodologies, as such attention is given to modeling as a scientific method.

 The book first describes basic concepts and introduces you to NetLogo.
 Then gets you more familiar with modeling and NetLogo by exploring several classic agent-based models.
 Further, we discuss methods to analyze models using sensitivity analysis and calibration.
 We close with a series of chapters on ecosystem management, and diffusion of viruses and gossip in networks.

-The book will be available in December 2019 as an e-Pub and will be updated regularly with new and updated chapters.
-Each chapter uses practical examples with NetLogo models, and those models are part of the standard NetLogo software or are available in the Computational Model Library of Comses.net.
+Each chapter uses practical examples with NetLogo models, and those models are part of the standard NetLogo software or are freely available in the Computational Model Library of Comses.net.